sass/perl-libsass/README.md

 ### Compile .scss and .sass files using libsass

 CSS::Sass provides a perl interface to [libsass][1], a fairly complete Sass compiler written in C++.
-It is currently somewhere around ruby sass 3.2 feature parity.
+It is currently somewhere around ruby sass 3.2/3.3 feature parity and heading towards 3.4.
 It can compile .scss and .sass files.

 [1]: https://github.com/sass/libsass